What to look out for

 Melanoma skin cancer is the 6th most common cancer in Scotland and the number of cases is increasing.
 Finding it early makes it easier to treat and improves your chance of survival.

-If you notice anything unusual on your skin that doesn’t go away in four weeks, show it to your doctor.
+So if you notice anything unusual on your skin that doesn’t go away in four weeks, contact your doctor.
 This could include: